-If any part, section, sub-section, clause of this bylaw for any reason is held to be invalid by the decisions of a Court of competent jurisdiction, the invalid portion and third time by Council on the 25 days as read a third time by Council on the 25 day of October 20.21.
-Dated at Salmon Arm, B.C. this 29 day of October 20.21.
+If any part, section, sub-section, clause of this bylaw for any reason is held to be invalid by the decisions of a Court of competent jurisdiction, the invalid portion states and the second s as read a third time by Council on the 25 day of October 20.21 Dated at Salmon Arm, B.C. this 29 day of October 20.21 20.21 the decisions that it is invalid shall not affect the validity of the remaining portions of this bylaw.